Iguanodectes adujai

-Iguanodectes adujai is a species of freshwater fish that inhabits the rivers of South America.
+Iguanodectes adujai, the redline tetra, is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species inhabits the rivers of South America.
 It largely prefers slow-moving blackwater habitats, though it has a slender body that suggests a further affinity for flowing water.
-It has a distinct lateral stripe in two horizontal sections, with bright-red at the top and yellow at the bottom.
+It has a distinct lateral stripe in two horizontal sections, with bright red at the top and yellow at the bottom.

 Though rare, it is seen in the aquarium trade, and is sometimes captured from the wild for collection or sale.
 I. adujai is sometimes sold in the same stock as congener I. geisleri, due to a markedly similar appearance.

 Description

 Iguanodectes adujai is a small tetra with a slender build, reaching a maximum of 6.2 cm (2.4 in) standard length (SL).
 The general body shape has been described as similar to a smelt or minnow, something the genus Iguanodectes shares with sister genus Piabucus.
 I. adujai specifically has pale-silver scales, a yellowish underside, and a red lateral stripe that ends in a blotch of pigmentation at the caudal fin.

 The lateral stripe can be used to tell two similar-looking species, Iguanodectes adujai and Iguanodectes geisleri, apart.
 In geisleri, the lateral stripe is three colors (red, yellow, and black, top-to-bottom), whereas in adujai it is only two (red and yellow).
 Other identifying characteristics of I. adujai include the anal-fin origin lining up with the dorsal-fin origin (versus being located posterior to the dorsal-fin origin in I. geisleri) and 28-34 anal-fin rays (versus 20-25).